 Read our detailed DIY guide on how to plan a Europe Trip.

 I chose the wheeled suitcase (trolley bag) to spare my back.
-Some people are more comfortable carrying their backpacks because they have been backpacking for years.
+Some people are more comfortable carrying their backpacks because they love traveling hands-free.
+For them, here’s a guide to selecting a backpack for Europe.
 However, for newbies, I can count at least 5 reasons why you should go for a 4-wheel suitcase instead.

 - You can’t pack as light as you would in warmer and cheaper countries like Thailand.
 So spare your back.

 - Organizing things in a suitcase is easier.

 - If you are carrying something formal or dressy for Europe, it’s obviously easier to keep them in proper shape in the suitcase rather than a backpack

 - The roads in Europe are really well-maintained with broad walkways everywhere.
 So the fear of dragging the trolleys through potholes and unruly traffic is not there.
 This is one thing I had checked with all my friends who have been on similar trips before going on my first Europe trip.

 - Most major stations which you will land on during your inter-city travels have escalators.
 So you don’t need to lift your suitcase on the stairs every time you move from one city to another.
 We did have to do this a couple of times in Paris and in Barcelona (because we stayed a little outside the city in the latter).